Ulfada/bjcp-elk/README.md

 Searching for a beer with citrus aroma and low bitterness:
 ![BJCP Analytics search](./bjcp-analytics-search.png)

-Significant terms for Scottish beers, these are the unusual terms used for the selected beers compared to the others.
+Significant terms for Scottish beers:
 ![BJCP Analytics significant terms](./bjcp-analytics-significant-terms.png)

 ## Installation

 ### Requirements

+For now the stack and scripts are tested only on Linux and Mac OS.

 You need to install:
 - [docker](https://docs.docker.com/install/)